Spritetm/hadbadge2019_fpgasoc/soc/audio/audio_registers.md

 * 800000C0 Raw PCM input: 14-bit samples, but hit it with whatever you got Sample rate is determined by whatever you push in,

-* 800000D0 Drums  (yes, I'm picking the register addresses to be mnemonic)
-  Bits: Kick drum, Snare, Hat/Cymbal, Cowbell
+* 800000D0 Drums  (Still TBD) Bits: Kick drum, Snare, Hat/Cymbal, Cowbell

 * 800000F0 Config register

 ## Voice Registers

+Replace V with the voice number.

-0. @0x800000V0: 0xG000PPPP    Pitch accumulator and duration.
+0. @0x800000V0: 0xDDDDPPPP    Pitch accumulator and duration.
 Low 16 bits are the pitch.
-High 15 bits may eventually be the duration in clocks.
-For now the highest bit (31) is a gate.
+High 16 bits is the gate-on time in clicks, which are 2^15/48MHz = 0.68266667 ms
+   180 counts is about a quarter note at 120 BPM, which gives you 90-count eighths, and 45-count sixteenths, etc.  You're still responsible for the timing...

-1. @0x800000V4: 0x0000RRAA  Attack and release fit in low 16 bits, each 8 bit.
-Figure out what's relevant for drums here.
+1. @0x800000V4: 0x0000RRAA  Attack and release are both 0-255, and fit in low 16 bits.
+(Figure out what's relevant for drums when I get there.)

 2. @0x800000V8: Filter parameters.
 Misc voice parameters?
 (All TBD, if space allows.
 Might use detune to control pulse width of the pulse...)
 Ditto on drums.